By Michael Turton

 Click here to read a Q&A with Judge Reitz about his views on the epidemic.

 “We recommend that she be removed from the program,” the assistant D.A. says, “and sentenced to 27 years in state prison.”

 The woman stands silently with her lawyer as Reitz asks her a series of questions to determine if she is aware of the seriousness of her situation.
 She replies to each with an almost inaudible “Yes.”

 “Do the math.
 How old will you be when you get out of prison?”
 Reitz says.

 The judge says she missed out on a second chance and criticizes her attitude.
 The message is clearly intended for the other defendants.

 At the woman’s sentencing on Sept.
 28, Reitz said the court team was divided on whether he should send her to prison.
 Reluctantly, he said, he would defer sentencing.
 She had one more chance.

 In 2014, Judge Reitz allowed NBC News to bring cameras into the Drug Treatment Court to record the proceedings.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.